 - All-or-nothing Thinking – “If I don’t get that job, I’m a failure.”

 - Mind-reading – “Did you see the way he looked at me?
 He thinks I’m crazy.”

 - Minimization or Maximization – “I only got through that the last time without having a panic attack because I was just having a good day.”

 - Telling the Future – “I know if I go to that event, no one will talk to me anyway.”

 To treat anxiety, we have to understand how our anxiety works.
-So, I use this Cognitive Behavioral Therapy (CBT) approach to help people better understand their anxiety and how to manage it.
-Such an approach has been proven to be an effective treatment for anxiety.
+So, we use this Cognitive Behavioral Therapy (CBT) approach, in addition to such evidenced-based interventions as Eye Movement Desensitization Reprocessing and the Emotional Freedom Technique (EFT/”Tapping”) to help people better understand their anxiety and how to manage it.
+Such approach has been proven by research to be a effective treatments for anxiety.

-Here’s where my strength of using a holistic approach to treating anxiety comes in again.
-In my experience, anxiety feeds anxiety, in the same way that fear breeds fear or stressing about being stressed creates more stress.
-Using mindfulness to teach people to non-judgmentally observe their anxious thoughts and feelings has yielded successful results for those with whom I have worked.
+Here’s where our strength of using a holistic approach to treating anxiety comes in again.
+Anxiety feeds anxiety, in the same way that fear breeds fear or stressing about being stressed creates more stress.
+Using mindfulness to teach people to non-judgmentally observe their anxious thoughts and feelings has yielded successful results for those looking to better manage their anxiety.
 When we fight anxiety, it gets bigger.
 So, when we stop fighting, we can learn another, healthier way to deal with it.

-For those interested in learning more on trauma, there are two books listed on my “Resources” page published by two of the leading researchers on this topic.
+For those interested in learning more on trauma, there are two books listed on our “Resources” page published by two of the leading researchers on this topic.
 They have been life-changing for those who are looking to better understand and heal from trauma.
-I greatly recommend them if you are searching for updated information.
+We highly recommend them if you are searching for updated information.